Emekaony/Guess-My-Number/README.md

 * [x] Computer guesses until it eventually guesses the number the user picked
 * [x] Used complex state management to keep track of the number of rounds it took for th ecomputer to come up with the right guess
 * [x] Programatically navigate between screens using props and state management
-* [x] Take advantage of reusable components wherver possible
+* [x] Take advantage of reusable components whenever possible
 * [x] Use of FlatLists to render potentially large data
 * [x] Made use of hooks such as useEffct, useState, and useCallback e.t.c
-* [x] Used 3-rd part expo libraries such as LinearGradient and SplashScreen
+* [x] Used 3rd party expo libraries such as LinearGradient and SplashScreen
 * [x] Used flexbox for responsive UI

 ## Video Walkthrough